 The Earth is being burned and poisoned.
 If the United States' police and prisons don't kill you, its decayed and cruel medical and social infrastructure just might.
 What is an appropriate response to the extreme unprecedented adversity and stress of the times? //

-And what about those who are a wreck?
+What about those who already are a wreck?
 It is usually said that they are experiencing a "mental health crisis," which can be met with some manner of treatment, capture, or disappearance.

 Of Unsound Mind

-is a resource library and writing hub for rethinking the history of madness and psychiatry in the push for futures beyond controlling, containing, and calming madness and distress in a tumultuous world.
+is a resource library and writing hub for rethinking the history of madness and psychiatry in the fight for futures beyond controlling, containing, and calming distress in the face of a tumultuous world.

 What must we do about distress?